abhikonkal/abhikonkal/README.md

 * 🚀 I'm Abhinav Konkal
-* 🌱 I'm pursuing B.Tech in Computer Science and Engineering at [VNIT Nagpur](https://vnit.ac.in/) (Batch of '24)
 * 👨‍💻 I'm interested in Problem Solving (DSA), DevOps, Blockchain, Web Development, Application Development, Data Analysis and Machine Learning.
 * 🌄 I am really enthusiastic about learning new technology and adapting myself to them.
-* 🏀 I love watching Anime and playing PC games like Genshin Impact [AR 56],I love to volunteer myself for technical side of various social activities like developing websites for NGO.
+* 🏀 I love watching Anime and playing PC games like Genshin Impact [AR 56],Wuthering Waves[50] I love to volunteer myself for technical side of various social activities like developing websites for NGO.
 * 🎵 I love listening to music as well.
 * 📫 You can reach me on my [LinkedIn Profile](https://www.linkedin.com/in/abhinav-konkal-12159206/) or at my [e-mail](mailto:abhikonkal@gmail.com)